x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-4-6-through-5-4-20-in-exchange-online.md

 - The connector from Office 365 to your organization's email server is scoped to one or more accepted domains.

-To fix the problem, configure a dedicated connector from Office 365 to your organization's email server which has the **Connector Type** value *On-premises** and that's not scoped to any accepted domains.
+To fix the problem, configure a dedicated connector (from Office 365 to your organization's email server) that has the **Connector Type** value *On-premises** and that's not scoped to any accepted domains.
 The easiest way to fix the problem is to rerun the Hybrid Configuration Wizard in the on-premises Exchange organization.
-Or, you can verify the configuration of the connector from Office 365 to your organization's email server which is used for hybrid by following these steps:
+Or, you can verify the configuration of the connector (from Office 365 to your organization's email server) that is used for hybrid by following these steps:

 1. Open the [Microsoft 365 admin center](https://admin.microsoft.com), and then click **Admin centers** \> **Exchange** (you might need to click **...show all** first).